-Dylann Roof Calls His Attorneys 'Biological Enemies,' Petitions To Replace Them
+Court Refuses Dylann Roof's Request To Dismiss Indian And Jewish Lawyers

 White supremacist and convicted mass murderer Dylann Roof has petitioned to remove two lawyers from his defense team.

-In a handwritten letter filed with the 4th Circuit Court of Appeals in Richmond, Virginia on Monday and obtained by Buzzfeed, Roof claimed it was “impossible” for him to “trust” his court-appointed attorneys, Alexandra Yates and Sapna Mirchandani, who he identified as Jewish and Indian respectively, and described them as his “political and biological enemies.”
+Roof claimed it was “impossible” for him to “trust” his court-appointed attorneys, according to a handwritten letter filed Monday with the 4th Circuit Court of Appeals in Richmond, Virginia, that was obtained by BuzzFeed and reported on earlier by South Carolina’s The State.
+Roof identified the attorneys, Alexandra Yates and Sapna Mirchandani, as Jewish and Indian, respectively.
+He also described them as his “political and biological enemies.”

 Because of their race, he wrote, it was “quite literally impossible that they and I could have the same interests relating to my case.”

-Roof, 23, killed nine people at Emanuel African Methodist Episcopal Church in Charleston, South Carolina during a 2015 shooting rampage.
+Roof, 23, killed nine people at Emanuel African Methodist Episcopal Church in Charleston, South Carolina, during a 2015 shooting rampage.
 He later said he’d hoped the slayings would ignite a race war.

 In December, Roof was convicted in federal court of 33 hate crime charges related to the shooting.
 He was sentenced to death for his crimes.

-According to the Post and Courier, Yates and Mirchandani were appointed to Roof’s case after the sentencing.
+Yates and Mirchandani were appointed to Roof’s case after the sentencing, according to The Post and Courier.
 The attorneys are now working to appeal his death sentence.

 In his recent petition, Roof requested that Yates and Mirchandani be dismissed from his defense team and “replaced.”

-Note: Update (Sept.
-20, 2017): The 4th U.S. Circuit Court of Appeals refused Dylann Roof’s request to fire his Jewish and Indian lawyers, The Associated Press reported.
-UPDATE: This story has been updated to show the court’s refusal of Roof’s request.